Open Data Hub logo

 About workbench images

 A workbench image (sometimes referred to as a notebook image) is optimized with the tools and libraries that you need for model development.
-You can use the provided workbench images or an Open Data Hub admin user can create custom workbench images adapted to your needs.
+You can use the provided workbench images or an Open Data Hub administrator can create custom workbench images adapted to your needs.

 To provide a consistent, stable platform for your model development, many provided workbench images contain the same version of Python.
 Most workbench images available on Open Data Hub are pre-built and ready for you to use immediately after Open Data Hub is installed or upgraded.